RebotPtyLtd/rebot-app/README.md

 ## 🧪 Tips for Developers
 - Edit files under `my-office-app/` to develop the UI.
-- The frontend watches for file changes and hot reloads in the container.
+- The dev frontend watches for file changes and hot reloads in the container.
 - Backend data is mock-only and lives in `backend/wiremock-mappings.json`.
 - Modify and regenerate mock data using `backend/data-generator.js`.